 There are three types of commercially available CBD: Isolate, Broad Spectrum, and Full Spectrum.

 CBD Isolate is created from raw hemp oil extract by removing all oils, plant material, waxes, chlorophyll, and THC, leaving behind 99% pure CBD in the form of a tasteless and scentless anhydrous white powder.
 Lo2NoTHC* (99% +/- CBD - ~0% THC).

-Broad Spectrum CBD is created from raw hemp through a full plant extraction process and is refined to remove all detectable traces of THC, but contains a variety of naturally occurring cannabinoids, terpenes, flavonoids, vitamins, minerals, and plant proteins that work together in what is known as the “Entourage Effect,”.
-Lo2NoTHC* (<0.05% THC)
+Broad Spectrum CBD is created from raw hemp through a full plant extraction process and is refined to remove all detectable traces of THC, but contains a variety of naturally occurring cannabinoids, terpenes, flavonoids, vitamins, minerals, and plant proteins.
+Our Lo2NoTHC* contains less than <0.05% THC.

 Full Spectrum CBD is created from raw hemp through a full plant extraction process.
 It contains all naturally occurring cannabinoids including THC (<0.3% THC).